castle-games/castle-tutorials/1/text.md

 ### Code editor

 Currently, games for Castle are made using the [Lua](https://www.lua.org/start.html) programming language.
-If you're familiar with programming already, the language should be easy to learn while making games on Castle.
 To write Lua code, you will need a code editor.
 The Castle team recommends [VS Code](https://code.visualstudio.com/) with the [vscode-lua](https://marketplace.visualstudio.com/items?itemName=trixnz.vscode-lua) extension.
 If you're already familiar with a code editor that supports Lua, you could continue using it!
 Vim, Notepad++, Sublime Text, Emacs are all popular code editors that have Lua support.
 In some cases these editors may need a plugin or some additional setup to enable syntax highlighting for Lua.

 ### Image editor (optional)